Candidate, Orange County mayor

 Never held elective office.

-Unlike closed primary races, Democrats, Republicans and independents can all vote in nonpartisan races regardless of party affiliation or no party affiliation.
+Unlike closed primary races, Democrats, Republicans and Independents can all vote in nonpartisan races.
 The candidate with more than 50 percent of the vote will be mayor.
-If no candidate wins a majority in the primary, the top two will face off in a run-off election Nov.
+If no candidate wins a majority in the primary, the top two will face off in a run-off election on Nov.
 8.